UNDERSTANDING CHANGES TO OWNERS' EQUITY

 market value of the shares, the original owner should be

 indifferent.
 He will be in the same position as if he had sold that

 same % of his shares in the market.

 The following example follows what happens to an owner when his company issues new shares at a market value greater than book-value, compared to the same owner who sells his shares in the market for a capital gain.
-He ends up in exactly the same position in both scenarios.
+They end up in exactly the same position.